Palais de Chine

 A home away from home for leading artists, academics, explorers, and diplomats, Palais de Chine blends regal European design with the philosophies of Asian scholars to create a “museum hotel” rich in aesthetic, culture, and extravagance that will live long in the memory.

 With décor and furnishing inspired by Louis XIV’s love of beauty and finesse, all 286 guestrooms and suites deliver an exciting mix of French sophistication and progressive Asian design and technology.
 Choose from a cozy superior guestroom, which features custom-made European furniture, or a more expansive premier suite with a "castle-style" bathroom and separate living area.
-Access your E-Butler for entertainment, as well as practical information like real-time traffic updates and use your Handy smartphone to plan your day.
+Access your E-Butler for entertainment, as well as practical information like real-time traffic updates.

 If you’re staying in an executive guestroom or suite, visit Le Salon for a continental breakfast or catch up on reading in the remarkable castle library of antiques.
 If you need to connect with colleagues or clients, the stunning 24/7 Le Centre d'Affaires (business center) has everything you need.
 Other highlights include around-the-clock room service, a free shoeshine service, and, if you’re a parent with a newborn, complimentary baby amenities.